 Tips

 Fundraising campaigns in your neighbourhood can be a great way to raise the amount together in a fun way.
-With these tips and materials, your campaign will be a great success in no time.
+With these tips and materials, your campaign will be a success in no time.
 Good luck.

 Helpful ways to collect donations